 - View as map

-Inishowen Peninsula, Donegal, Republic of Ireland
+Inishowen Peninsula, Donegal,

 At the top of the Inishowen Peninsula in County Donegal, is Ireland’s most northerly point, Malin Head.
 It is also an area of great scenic beauty and of historical, scientific and ecological importance.

 Malin Head, in County Donegal, is renowned for its rugged coastal landscape and attractive beaches.
 The area is steeped in history and folklore.
 Malin Head is an area for all tastes, including walking, fishing, swimming, photography, studying rock formations or rare flora and it is close to Inishowen’s splendid golf courses.
 Discover some of the largest sand dunes in Europe once you enter the Malin Head area via the coastal road, along the north of Trawbreaga Bay at Lagg.

 Discover some of the largest sand dunes in Europe at the famous Five Finger Strand from Knockamany Bens.
 At low tide, see if you can spot the wreck of the Twilight, which sank in 1889 on its voyage to Derry.
 The circuit of the head will take you past the radio station, built in 1910, and round the coast to Banba’s Crown, the northern tip of Ireland.
 Here, a tall derelict building known locally as The Tower, was constructed in 1805 by the Admiralty and later used as a Lloyds signal station which served as a most important news link connecting America and Europe.
 From Banba's Crown, Inishtrahull Island and its nearly two hundred year old lighthouse can be seen to the north east and further out ot the east on a clear day you can see the Scottish Hills.